Cultural Heritage and Museum Studies - MA

 • have access to leading academics and practitioners in the field;

-• go on study visits to museums to learn about latest practice;
+• go on study visits to museums and heritage locations to learn about latest practice;

-• meet past students who have graduated from the programme and now work in the field; and,
+• learn from students who have graduated from the programme and now work in the field; and,

-• undertake a placement to get hands on experience.
+• undertake a placement to get hands on experience of the sector.

 Key areas of investigation in this MA include: